treeevisan/BoiseP/README.md

 This bot runs with Selenium Lib, interacting with JS web elements.
 One step is performed with pyautogui because Selenium wasn't performing the action.

-- If you would like to run thus bot in your machine keep in mind that you may have to change the mouse coordinates at **Calendar** step
+- If you would like to run this bot in your machine keep in mind that you may have to change the mouse coordinates at *Calendar* step